 Subscriptions, e.g. with NetKnights, the company behind privacyIDEA, can also be viewed and managed in this tab.

 1.5 Configuration

 The configuration menu can be used to define useridresolvers and realms, set the system config and the token config.
-It also contains a shortcut to the policy tab (see Policies).
+It also contains a shortcut to the Policies, Event Handler and Periodic Tasks.